secondsun/keycloak-hello-world/README.md

 docker build --tag keycloak-hello-world .
 ```

-You should see the message "Successfully built" if docker is build successfully.
+You should see the message "Successfully built" if docker is built successfully.

 Now we need to start the Docker container